 Visiting rules within the maternity unit

 When you, your birth partner or key visitor are attending the maternity unit, including to attend an appointment, a face covering should be worn where it’s not always possible to maintain a 2 metre distance from other people.
 The face covering should be similar to those that are now mandatory on public transport and in shops.
 Everyone must also adhere to strict hand and respiratory hygiene by washing their hands with soap and water, or using alcohol hand gel, before entering and leaving the ward and covering their nose and mouth with a disposable tissue when sneezing, coughing, wiping or blowing their nose.
 These should be disposed of immediately in the bin and hand hygiene rules followed immediately afterwards.

 Physical distancing should be maintained during visits and visitors should not visit other patients or other clinical areas during their visit.
 If your visitors are unwell or have any symptoms of coronavirus they should not be permitted to visit.
 All visitors should check local guidance and can also refer to Scottish Government national guidance on hospital visiting

 Partners visiting after birth

-Following birth, your baby and you will be moved to a ward and your partner will not be able to visit you.
-Whilst we understand this is very difficult, it's essential that we limit the number of visitors to hospitals during this time to protect other pregnant women, their babies, and staff.
+Following birth, your baby and you will be moved to a ward.
+You can now choose one key visitor in addition to your birth partner, to visit you on the postnatal ward provided they are not unwell or have any symptoms of coronavirus.
+Please speak to your midwife to see the guidelines in your local area.
+Whilst we understand that this may be difficult, it's essential that we limit the number of visitors to hospitals during this time to protect other pregnant women, their babies, and staff.